Sotheby's: 21st century

-In 2020, Sotheby’s overtook Christie’s as the world’s top auction house for the first time since 2011, with over $5 billion in aggregate sales compared to its rival’s $4.4 billion.
+In 2020, Sotheby's overtook Christie's as the world's top auction house for the first time since 2011, with over $5 billion in aggregate sales compared to its rival's $4.4 billion.

-As of late 2021, Drahi’s son, Nathan Drahi, is the managing director of Sotheby’s Asia.
+As of late 2021, Drahi's son, Nathan Drahi, was the managing director of Sotheby's Asia.

-Public trading
+In June 2023, Sotheby's agreed to purchase 945 Madison Avenue, a former museum building designed by Marcel Breuer, to house the company's headquarters, including its galleries, exhibition space, and auction room.
+The company plans to open its new space in 2025.

+History of public and private ownership

 Sotheby's became a UK public company in 1977.
 In 1980, after a drop in sales, Sotheby's relocated its North American headquarters from Madison Avenue to a former cigar factory at 1334 York Avenue, New York.
-The auction house closed its Madison Avenue galleries at East 76th Street.
-The Los Angeles galleries were sold and West Coast auctions moved to New York.
+In 1982, the auction house closed its Madison Avenue galleries at East 76th Street, and its Los Angeles galleries were sold and West Coast auctions moved to New York.

-The following year, a group of investors (including American millionaire Alfred Taubman) purchased and privatized Sotheby's.
+In 1983, a group of investors including American millionaire Alfred Taubman purchased and privatized Sotheby's.
 Sotheby's was initially incorporated as Sotheby's Holdings, Inc. in Michigan in August 1983.

-In 1988, Taubman took Sotheby's public and listed the company's shares on the New York Stock Exchange, making Sotheby's the oldest publicly traded company on the NYSE under the ticker symbol "BID".
+In 1988, Taubman took Sotheby's public and listed the company's shares on the New York Stock Exchange (NYSE), making Sotheby's the oldest publicly traded company on the NYSE under the ticker symbol "BID".
 In June 2006, Sotheby's Holdings, Inc. reincorporated in the State of Delaware and was renamed Sotheby's shortly after.

-After Sotheby’s was acquired & taken private by Patrick Drahi for $3.7 billion in 2019, the company is no longer available for public trading on the New York Stock Exchange.
+In 2019 Sotheby's was acquired by Patrick Drahi for $3.7 billion, becoming again a private company and no longer trading on the NYSE.

+In 2024 the Abu Dhabi sovereign wealth fund ADIA acquired a minority stake in Sotheby's, with a total investment of approximately $1 billion in the house.